An Analysis of Ensemble Sampling: Preliminaries

-An agent interacts with the linear bandit as follows: at each time $t=0,1,\ldots$, the agent executes an action $A_t$; then, it observes a reward $R_{t+1, A_t}$.
-Note that only the reward associated with the executed action is observed through what is termed \emph{bandit feedback}.
-The agent's experience through time $t$ is encoded by a history $H_t = (A_0,R_{1,A_0},\ldots,A_{t-1},R_{t, A_{t-1}})$.
-The agent's objective is to maximize expected reward over some long duration $T$:
+An agent interacts with the linear bandit as follows: at timestep $t=0,1,\ldots$, the agent executes an action $A_t$; then it observes a reward $R_{t+1, A_t}$.
+Note that only the reward associated with the executed action $A_t$ is observed through what is termed \emph{bandit feedback}.
+The agent's experience through timestep $t$ is encoded by a history $H_t = (A_0,R_{1,A_0},\ldots,A_{t-1},R_{t, A_{t-1}})$.
+The agent's objective is to maximize expected reward over some duration $T$:

 This is equivalent to minimizing the Bayesian regret: